imgibson/bin2text/README.md

-# bin2text / base85
+# bin2text

-A lightweight header only file to decode from base85.
+Headers to decode from base85 and to encode/decode to/from base64.